-Maury County African American Black History
+Maury County African American History

-Information compiled and presented to Tennessee State Archives by Sandra Seaton. research (pdf)
+To learn more about Mt.
+Lebanon, read the information compiled and presented to Tennessee State Archives by Sandra Seaton. research (pdf)

 To learn more about the Mount Lebanon Missionary Baptist Church, visit the Tennessee State Library and Archives.

 History of the Dyer Johnson Family, Columbia, Tennessee

 College Hill School was the elementary and high school for African Americans in Columbia, Tennessee during the era of segregation.
 Although it received much less than its fair shares of material resources, it was graced with outstanding principals and teachers.
 Two of the most notable principals were Professor J.H.
 Kelly and Professor Robert Johnson, father of the civil rights leader Lyman Johnson.

 St. Paul A.M.E (African Methodist Episcopal) Church

 This portrait, taken in 1888 in Columbia, Tennessee, was discovered by Sandra Seaton during her research on the church.
 The photo’s restoration was funded by a Kellogg Foundation Grant received by Sandra Seaton.